 Question: Do you have a USDA mortgage payment calculator or some place I can figure up my monthly mortgage payment?
 E. Sanders – Lake Placid, FL

-Answer: For sure, just visit http://www.usdamortgagesource.com/blog/ and look down at the lower right side of your screen.
-There you will find a USDA payment calculator that will include principal, interest, monthly taxes, home insurance, monthly mortgage insurance.
-Tip – be sure to add 2% to your loan amount to factor in the 2% USDA guarantee fee that will be rolled into your loan.
+Answer: For sure, just look down at the lower right side of your screen.
+There you will find a USDA monthly payment calculator that will include principal, interest, monthly taxes, home insurance, monthly mortgage insurance.
+Tip – be sure to add 2% to your loan amount to factor in the 2% USDA guarantee fee that will be added to your loan.
 Example: if you are purchasing a $150,000 home at 100% financing with no down payment, be sure to input $153,000 for your loan amount.

-Question: I currently have a USDA loan, what are my options to refinance my loan into a lower rate?
+Question: I currently have a USDA loan, what are my options to refinance my loan into a lower interest rate?
+I would like to try to lower my monthly payment.
 Unfortunately I do not have any equity in my home.
 L. Sanders – Ocala FL